iaaryangoel/stkmarket-simulator/README.md

 B.Tech CSE | Full-Stack Developer

 -----------------------------------------------------------------------------------------------------
-IMP : **This Project was delivered to an actual client and was made client requirement specific."**
+IMP : **This Project was delivered to an actual client and was made client requirement specific.**
 -----------------------------------------------------------------------------------------------------